Info / Bio

 Rich Tully

 Born in San Francisco.
 Raised in Hawaii and Japan.
 Lived in Japan 15 years.
-Loves water sports, the arts and partaking in adventures.
+Loves water sports, the arts, and partaking in adventures.

-Not long after graduating from university, I caught the design and marketing bug while working in the advertising industry in Tokyo.
-It was the 1990’s, right after the burst of the Japanese economic boom.
-I was hired by the leading Japanese visual production company, not necessarily for my artistic skills, but for my obsession with extreme sports along with a knack to work between two very different cultures and languages.
+I was hired by the leading Japanese visual production company—not necessarily for my artistic skills, but for my obsession with extreme sports, alongside a knack for navigating two very different creative cultures and languages.
 It was an unconventional hire, especially for a Japanese company.